 Who doesn't need a food control plan or national programme?

-- Exemption from Food Act Registration – Factsheet [PDF, 630 KB]
+Exemption from Food Act registration – Fact sheet [PDF, 630 KB]

-However, even if you don't need a written plan or programme, you still have to comply with food safety laws and make sure your food is safe and suitable to eat.
-We have brochures available covering the basics of food safety:
+However, even if your food business doesn't need a written plan or programme, you still have to comply with food safety laws and make sure your food is safe and suitable to eat.
+Our document 'Be food safe' has information to help you do this.
+It's available in English and Māori.

-- Download the te reo Māori version – Te whakamaru kai [PDF, 1.9 MB]
+Te whakamaru kai (Be food safe) [PDF, 1.9 MB]

 Fundraising and community group exemptions